fire2a/qgis-pan-europeo/docs/README.md

 ## How to use
 1. Open QGIS
-    - optional: setup any CRS in meters like EPSG:3857
+    - optional: setup any CRS in meters like EPSG:3857, preferably the same SRC as your raster layers.
-    - optional: open the log panel (View > Panels > Log Messages) to read the plugin's progress on the "Marraqueta" tab
+    - optional: open the log panel (View > Panels > Log Messages) to read the plugin's progress on the "PanEuropeo" tab.
 2. Load a set of raster layers
+3. [Optional] Load a Polygon to represent the area of study.
-3. [Optional] Select a polygon feature to define the area of study (else the visible area will be used)
+4. [Optional] Select a polygon feature to define the area of study (else the visible area will be used).
-3. Click on the "Pan European Proof of Concept" plugin icon
+3. Click on the "Pan European" plugin icon.
 4. Configure for each layer/row (see details [below](#raster-configuration))
-5. Configure target raster creation (only for advanced options mode else the first layer resolution is used)
+5. Configure target raster creation (only for advanced options mode else the first layer resolution is used).
+   a.
+Filename: name and place where you will save the resulting layer (prioritization).
+If it is empty a temporary file will be generated.
+   b.
+NoDataValue: Value to be used for pixels with no data.
+If it is empty...
+   c.
+DataType: Data Type to be used for the resulting layer (prioritization).
-6. Buttons:
+7. Buttons:
 ```
-Reset: to clear the dialog, load another set of layers
+Reset: to clear the dialog, load another set of layers.
-Cancel: to close the dialog and do nothing
+Cancel: to close the dialog and do nothing.
-Ok: to calculate a new layer
+Ok: to calculate and get the results (priorization).
 ```
 After clicking "Ok" calculations will begin, if you feel it's taking too long, switch to advanced mode.
 Then a new, randomly named GTiff raster, will be written into your temporal files.